 Another way that garbage disposals get clogged is by putting too much food in at once.

-Like mentioned earlier, garbage disposals are strong but they require proper care.
+As mentioned earlier, garbage disposals are strong but they require proper care.
 One improper use for garbage disposals is as a trash can.

 When using a garbage disposal, you should be careful how much food you put in at once.
 You shouldn’t be dumping entire containers of leftovers, a pile of carrot ends, or a handful of meat scraps in all at once.

 These items can be put in the disposal, but you should be putting 1/2 cup of food or less in your garbage disposal at a time.
 This ensures that the blades are exposed enough to work together in the grinding process, that your disposal is strong enough to grind the food you put in, and that the food is ground up small enough to go down the drain.

 If you are putting more than 1/2 a cup of food in at once or if your food chunks are larger than about 1 square inch, you are in danger of clogging your garbage disposal.

 The last (and probably most common) way that garbage disposals are clogged is by people putting the wrong things down the disposal.

 Garbage disposals are equipped to dispose of many things, but there are limits to their power.